 Typical party music isn’t really a thing at hurricane parties, because unless you’ve got a generator-run MacBook, you’ll be out of electronics sooner rather than later.
 Radios will need to be saved for news and weather updates and wi-fi will be out.
 That said, if you have a piano or acoustic guitar, have a sing-a-long!
 Other hurricane party activities include board games by candlelight and strip poker!
 Unless you’re with your family, of course, then case you can play poker for Oreos, which let’s be honest is as valuable as money in times like these.
 Another fun game is “Never Have I Ever,” which should be played with caution!
 You don’t want to reveal something super controversial in front of your Mom and then be stuck with her and her side-eye for days.
 The candlelight is also perfect for telling ghost stories, an old pastime of hurricane parties.
 Well, of my hurricane parties, at least.
 If you’re too much of a fraidy-cat, just remember that it’s October, the wind will be literally howling and your life will already be at risk, so go big or go home!

 As you can see, the makings of a hurricane party are pretty simple.
 A little planning, a proper guest list and a food stock that would make an extreme couponer jealous is all you need.
 In all seriousness, darlings, be careful out there!
 Storms are serious and our lighthearted jokes mean nothing if you’re not safe.
-Hopefully Joaquin goes easy on you and your families.
-Tweet us @litdarling if you have phone service during the storm to let us know how your #HurricaneParty is going down.
+Hopefully the hurricane goes easy on you and your families.

 - Click to share on Tumblr (Opens in new window)

 - Click to share on Twitter (Opens in new window)